Part 2: The sound operators – behind the scenes with Ella Wahlström and Helen Skiera

 Ella: I had worked for Gareth Fry as an associate sound designer before, and I’ve also done a couple of Complicite research & development workshops as a sound operator and designer.
-So I guess I was a safe choice to be asked to come onboard.
+So I guess I was a safe choice to be asked to come on board.

 Helen: Gareth was looking for someone to do something in rehearsals for two weeks.
 I had no idea what it was, but I was free, and I’ll take any opportunity to work with Gareth.
 That was September 2014, and I’m writing this from Athens where we are currently performing the show, and, amongst other projects, I’ve been working on this ever since then.

-The Encounter requires two sound operators, which is unusual for a theatre production, and in particular for a solo show.
+The Encounter requires two sound operators, which is unusual for theatre production, and in particular for a solo show.
 What are your different responsibilities on the show?

 Ella: I operate the music and sound effects side of things.
-I have a Mac Mini and a YAMAHA QL1, I run QLab and Ableton Live on the Mac, using a go-button, two Beringer BCF2000 controllers with eight faders each and a launch pad.
+I have a Mac Mini and a YAMAHA QL1, I run QLab and Ableton Live on the Mac, using a go-button, two Beringer BCF2000 controllers with eight faders each, and a launch pad.
 We’ve programmed the big sequences in QLab, and we use Ableton to run a lot of continuous tracks, like music, atmos and drones.
 The QLab cues trigger and reset Ableton tracks so that I can ride the volume levels on the BCF faders according to the performance.
 On the launch pad I have spot effects and some backup tracks on Ableton, this allows me to fire tracks out of the QLab sequence.

 Whenever there are any changes made to the show, which there are quite often, I’m responsible for reprogramming and implementing new recordings into the show.
-I do a daily rig check, which includes checking all my operating equipment, the PA, onstage speakers, the show iPod and my MIDI connection to lighting and video.
+I do a daily rig check, which includes checking all my operating equipment, the PA, onstage speakers, the show iPod, and my MIDI connection to lighting and video.
 Luckily our sound supervisor has the responsibility of checking all the headphones daily with the in-house crew.
 I often run Midi Monitor to gather logs of the show, so after every show, I save these logs and the current QLab file.

 What backups do you have in place?

 Ella: Pretty much everything that can go wrong has gone wrong at some point during the show or rehearsals, so there are a lot of backup solutions implemented.
 I’m running a backup computer, which tracks the main computer so if anything happens to the main computer I can just swap over and change to a backup patch on my desk to continue the show on the backup.
-Within the show system, on my launch pad, I also have backups of all the tracks played on stage through the iPod and also all the main atmos, drones, and music tracks, so if anything happens to QLab, or on stage, I can bring in a track to cover or mask.
+Within the show system, on my launchpad, I also have backups of all the tracks played on stage through the iPod and also all the main atmos, drones, and music tracks, so if anything happens to QLab, or on stage, I can bring in a track to cover or mask.
 On my desk, I also have the option to route the onstage speaker’s feed straight to the audience headphones in case there’s anything wrong with the wireless speaker or the radio receiver on it.

-Helen: I have a second Mac with the same software, but if other units were to fail, we would have to revive them, or continue without them.
+Helen: I have a second Mac with the same software, but if other units were to fail, we would have to revive them or continue without them.
 Because there isn’t a series of linear events that has to happen the same way each night in the same order, there are generally more options of how to do the same task, so there have been occasions when I’ve had to be a bit creative with problem-solving mid-show.

 Yes, I imagine that operating sound for a show as aurally complex as The Encounter has both challenging, and rewarding, aspects.

 Ella: The most challenging aspect of operating the show is definitely the ever-changing performance.
-It’s a one man show and Simon treats us as fellow performers and likes to keep the show alive by trying new things and changing things around a bit.
-He knows our restrictions quite well but ever so often pushes the boundaries and keeps us on out toes.
+It’s a one-man show and Simon treats us as fellow performers and likes to keep the show alive by trying new things and changing things around a bit.
+He knows our restrictions quite well but ever so often pushes the boundaries and keeps us on our toes.
 It’s also just over two hours long and full of sound, I think my longest break between sound cues is about two minutes.
 So operating takes a lot of concentration, and you really need to get into the story and the performance to keep up and stay within the rhythm.
 But when it all works together and I create a good flow with the voice-over dialogues I have with Simon, and I can feel his next move on stage, it’s a magical show, and it’s very rewarding to be part of the experience we create for the audience.